afrigeri/geologic-symbols-qgis/README.md

 1. Clone and work on your local copy or
-2. If you want to add symbols/graphics to the library, send the single symbol/svg __one symbol/graphics a time__ in the 'issue' section above on this page.
+2. If you want to add symbols/graphics to the library, send the single symbol/svg __one symbol/graphics per file__ in the 'issue' section above on this page.
 Select the 'New Symbol' green tag and attach the xml/svg file to the issue message (you will have to rename it .txt).

 Remember to follow these simple guidelines:
 1. Symbols should comply as much as possible with the original instructions.
 If something can not be replicated, just indicate it in the issue tracker for future reference.